 Concentration Admission Information

+In addition to the Program Admission requirements, applicants must have the following:

 Suggested/preferred undergraduate majors: Undergraduate majors may be admitted from a wide range of backgrounds, although majors from the health sciences such as nursing, pre-med and allied health sciences, and from the social and behavioral sciences (psychology, social work, anthropology, educational psychology, and sociology) are especially appropriate.

 Work experience: Work experience in the field of public health, health, psychology, nursing, counseling, education, social works, etc., is considered extremely desirable.

-Minimum undergraduate GPA 3.0 in upper division course work OR
+Minimum undergraduate GPA 3.0 in upper division course work

 GRE preferred minimum: 58th verbal percentile, 25th quantitative percentile